Spring Garden Revival

 Professional Soil Assessment & Amendment Requirements for Dennis's Glacial Till & Sandy Coastal Plains

-Soil health is foundational for successful flower bed maintenance in Dennis, where glacial till and sandy coastal plains predominate.
+Soil health is foundational for successful flower beds in Dennis, where glacial till and sandy coastal plains predominate.
 Mandatory soil testing through the UMass Soil Lab determines pH (typically acidic 5.5-6.5), nutrient levels, and organic matter content (2-3% in depleted soils, with a target of 4-6%).
-The USDA Web Soil Survey identifies local soil series, such as poorly drained glacial till or fast-draining sandy outwash.
-Amendments may include lime (30-50 lbs/1,000 sq ft) to raise pH to 6.0-7.0 and organic matter incorporation (2-3 inches compost worked into the top 8-12 inches).
-For new beds, aim for 25-30% organic matter by volume.
-Address site-specific challenges like urban contamination (lead testing), compaction (double-digging), and salt damage (gypsum application, spring leaching).
+The USDA Web Soil Survey identifies local soil series, highlighting drainage challenges in glacial till and nutrient limitations in sandy soils.
+Amendments may include lime (30-50 lbs/1,000 sq ft) to raise pH to 6.0-7.0, and incorporating 2-3 inches of compost into the top 8-12 inches of soil.
+Annual topdressing and raised beds (8-12 inches high) are recommended for poorly drained sites.
+Urban soils near older structures should be tested for lead, and salt-affected areas may benefit from gypsum and spring leaching.

 Dennis Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas